 Following is a video and slideshow of the trip.
 The video is a Google Earth tour of our route.

 Now the photos.
 If you expand the photo viewer to full page the “Adventures” menu will stop working.
 This is because of technical issues with the website software.
-Pick any other menu item and go to that web page.
+Refresh the web page.
 The “Adventures” menu will then work properly.